dougeby/IntuneDocs/intune/skycure-mtd-connector-integration.md

 ### Azure AD account used to integrate Intune and SEP Mobile

--   Make sure you have the Azure AD account properly configured in the [Symantec Endpoint Protection Mobile Management console](https://aad.skycure.com), before starting the SEP Mobile Basic setup process.
+-   Make sure you have the Azure AD account properly configured in the [Symantec Endpoint Protection Mobile Management console](https://aad.skycure.com) before starting the SEP Mobile Basic setup process.
+- The Azure AD account must be a global administrator account to perform the integration.
 ### Network Setup

 You can make sure your network is properly configured for integration with SEP Mobile setup by referring to the Symantec article [Setting up your network configuration](https://portal.skycure.com/articles/Documentation/Setting-up-your-network-configuration-26-8-2016).